Firearm And Weapons Charges Lawyer in Jacksonville

 - Individuals convicted in a gun-related or violent misdemeanor

 - Individuals guilty of juvenile offenses

-Charges Gun And Weapon Owners Face In Florida
+Common Gun And Weapon Charges in Jacksonville, Florida

 We can often successfully defend clients facing the following weapons charges:

 - Possession of an illegal weapon, including automatic weapons, sawed-off shotguns or an unregistered firearm